tfsec/tfsec.github.io/_docs/aws/kms/auto-rotate-keys.md

 ---
+title: aws-kms-auto-rotate-keys
-title: A KMS key is not configured to auto-rotate.
+description: A KMS key is not configured to auto-rotate.
 shortcode: aws-kms-auto-rotate-keys
 legacy: AWS019
 summary: A KMS key is not configured to auto-rotate.